8 Sightseeing Tours and Shore Excursions:

 Day 2 – Bucharest, ROMANIA (O)

-Upon arrival in Buchasfer to your rest, tranfirst class hotel (Novotel/Capitol or similar).
+Upon arrival in Bucharest, transfer to your first class hotel (Novotel/Capitol or similar).
 Due to various arrival times, there are no activities planned for this day.
 Dinner is on your own.

 Day 3 – Bucharest-Turnu Magurele (D)